Live-In Care is one of the safest types of care during COVID-19. Find out more here

-In 2009, the UK government’s “Living Well with Dementia: a national dementia strategy” provided a new strategic framework for making quality improvements to dementia services and addressing health inequalities.
-Backed by £150 million of additional funding, the strategy outlined seventeen recommendations that the government required the NHS, local bodies and other organisations concerned with dementia care to implement in order to improve their services.
+A dementia care pathway describes the care a person receives from the moment they consult their GP about short-term memory loss and then receive a dementia diagnosis, right up until the very end-of-life.
+In 2009, the UK Government’s ‘Living well with dementia: a national dementia strategy’ provided a new strategic framework for making quality improvements in dementia services and addressing well publicised health inequalities.
+The dementia care pathway strategy was backed by £150million in additional funding and outlined 17 recommendations that the government required the NHS, local bodies and other organisations concerned with dementia care to implement to improve their services.

 - Raising awareness and understanding of dementia

 - Obtaining an early diagnosis and support for those living with dementia and their families

 Whilst the condition affects people in different ways at each stage of the condition, with needs to information and services evolving as the condition progresses, a strong dementia care pathway should:

 - Be accessible to anyone diagnosed with dementia regardless of age or background

 - Afford the person living with dementia due dignity and respect, acknowledging their individuality and abilities

 - Encourage the person living with dementia to retain their self-reliance, control and independence by nurturing their abilities and strengths

 - Enable dementia care providers to continue caring for as long as is practical

 - Tailor the care received to the individual as fully as possible to help the person with dementia enjoy the best quality of life